Riddell's Goldenrod is an erect native perennial forb growing 1-1/2 to 4-1/2 feet high on smooth thick unbranched stems.

 The leaves are alternate, narrowly lance-like with smooth edges and pointed tips.
 The lower leaves are long (10x as long as wide), tapering to a winged stem.
 The upper leaves become stalkless to actually sheathing the stem.
 All leaves are usually folded along the midrib (forming a 'V-shaped' cross section).
 The longer basal leaves and many of the stem leaves are usually recurved.
 Leaf margins show very fine hair.
 Lower leaves may have withered by flowering time, especially in dry years.

-Seed: Fertile flowers produce a dry cypsela shaped like a narrow inverted cone, 1.5 to 2.2 mm long, with several longitudinal ridges and with a whitish fully pappus attached for wind dispersion.
+Seed: Fertile flowers produce a dry cypsela shaped like a narrow inverted cone, 1.5 to 2.2 mm long, with several longitudinal ridges and with a whitish fluffy pappus attached for wind dispersion.
 Seeds of Solidago usually require 60 days of cold stratification and light for germination.
+They should be surface sown.

 Habitat: Riddell's Goldenrod grows from a fibrous root system that develops woody branching caudices which with age will shoot up multiple stems.
 It prefers moist calcium rich soils such as wet prairies, meadows, marshes etc. Full sun is preferred but it will flower in partial shade.
 It has been known to hybridize with Stiff Goldenrod, S. rigida.
 Studies by the Chicago Botanic Garden indicate it is usually free from powdery mildew but the woody caudices are susceptible to winter damage.